 Economic Outlook for Language Translation

-There are staff opportunities for Translators in education, the private sector, government, healthcare and the legal system.
-More than one-fifth are self-employed.
-Wages may vary depending on experience, education, certification, demand for a particular language combination and expertise in a specific subject.
-The BLS expects employment opportunities to grow by 24 percent from 2006 through 2016, which is much faster than average.
-In a 2006 survey conducted by the American Translator's Association, full-time in-house translators reported annual earnings of $59,472 (www.atanet.org).
+There are several opportunities for Translators in education, the private sector, government, healthcare, and the legal system.
+Almost a quarter of translators are self-employed.
+Wages may vary depending on experience, education, certification, demand for a particular language combination, and expertise in a specific subject.
+The U.S. Bureau of Labor Statistics (BLS) expects employment opportunities to grow by 42% from 2010 through 2020, which is much faster than average.
+The BLS estimated the median annual salary of a translator working in the U.S. in May 2012 as $45,430.

 - Recently Updated

 When it comes to college, one of the most daunting decisions can be selecting your program of study.
 Especially if you're...